How to Eliminate Echo & Improve Privacy in a Glass-Walled Conference Room

 REDUCE REVERB BY ABSORBING SOUND WAVES

 Sound energy contained in a room is called reverberation.
 Sound waves bounce against walls and hard surfaces repeatedly until they escape, decay, or are absorbed.
-Reverberation is troublesome for teleconferencing and video calls since it will make your voices sound distant and hard to understand.
-In situations like this, we use soft absorptive materials to treat echo.
+Reverberation is troublesome for teleconferencing and video calls since it will make your voice sound distant and hard to understand.
+In situations like this, we use soft absorptive materials specifically designed to reduce echo.

 Many businesses use wall-mounted fiberglass acoustic panels to absorb excess sound.
-But if you only have one non-glass wall, that won’t be enough.
+But if your conference room only has one non-glass wall, that won’t be enough.
 Freestanding acoustic pillars can be placed in corners to trap sound waves and enhance soundproofing.
 Carpeting, acoustic ceiling tiles, furnishings, and even plants can help absorb unwanted echoes in your workspace.

 SCATTER NOISE WITH DIFFUSION